encukou/pytest-beakerlib/README.rst

 To release, update version in setup.py, add a Git tag like "v0.3", and run `make tarball`.
-Running `make upload` will put the tarball to Fedora Hosted and PyPI, if you have the rights.
+Running `make upload` will put the tarball to Fedora Hosted and PyPI, and a SRPM on Fedorapeople, if you have the rights.
+Running `make release` will upload and fire a COPR build.

 .. _patch guidelines: http://www.freeipa.org/page/Contribute/Patch_Format